garethdmm/gryphon/docs/source/usage.rst

 function in :code:`gryphon-execute`.

 First, add the API credentials for that exchange to our dotenv.
-You can find what credentials your chosen exchange needs in the :ref:`dotenv_reference`.
+You can find out what credentials your chosen exchange needs in the :ref:`environment_exchanges` reference.

 Then run the :code:`initialize_exchange_ledgers` script.